wp-plugins/my-calendar/readme.txt

 * New feature: data API to fetch event data in JSON or RSS formats.
 * New feature: Archive events to hide from admin events list.
 * New feature: Control input options for multiple types of location input data.
+* New feature: Shortcode generator for primary, upcoming, and today's events shortcodes.

 * New filter: mc_date_format for customizing date formats.
 * New filter: customize search results page: mc_search_page